NDOMINEY/ND-Music-Tuition/README.md

 ### Future Features:
 - Add further information in the 'About Us' section to include more about the learning studio and technologies used to provide effective online tuition.
-- Add further links to lead the user to advance the user path, for instance a link to the 'Contact Us' section in the lessons and prices to prompt the user.
+- Add further links to lead the user to advance the journey path, for instance a link to the 'Contact Us' section in the lessons and prices to prompt the user to pursue booking service.
 - Obtain testimonials to showcase services offered.

 ## Testing

 Throughout the project, when new features were added these were tested in a local server.
 In doing this any issues where highlighted whilst in the development process to allow for easy adjustments to be made in realtime.
 Also, checking other pages when implementing changes to address whether indirect changes have occured due to styling on new feature.

 An example of this is when styling the anchor elements on the Instruments section, inadvertently the anchor elements in the navigation were changed as well.
-As a result, high specificity was used in the CSS styling to overcome this issue.
+As a result, higher specificity was used in the CSS styling to overcome this issue.

 ### Functional Testing
 - The website was deployed through github pages but this presented an issue where only the index page was accessible and background images did not load.
-When a link was clicked to open another site error code 404 appears.
+When a link was clicked to open another page a error code 404 appears.
-Upon investigation, the href and URL links used in the initial build were in the following format **URL(/instruments**.html).
+Upon investigation, the href and URL links used in the initial build were in the following format **URL(/instruments.html)**.
 Although this did not present any issues when viewing on a local server, it did not work when deployed.
-All links where then changed to this format **URL(instruments.html)** - removing the forward slash at the from of the file path.
+All links where then changed to the format **URL(instruments.html)** - removing the forward slash at the front of the file path.
-- All external links checked to make sure target=_blank was initiated to ensure when user was directed away from the website that the open website stayed in place to encourage the user to return.
+- All external links checked to make sure target=_blank was initiated to ensure when user was directed away from the website so that the open website stayed in place to encourage the user to return.
 - All internal links in navigation checked, and anchor elements within page have desired outcome.
 - All embedded media can be called upon efficiently and can be interacted with.
 - Form element in 'Contact Us' section checked.